 Lastly, turning to the question of party platforms and their interactions with voter preferences, we find some evidence of the impacts of the changing nature of the class cleavage in Canada.
-Most clearly, thesystem as a whole, as seen in campaign platforms, is increasingly about social issues and less about economic issues.
+Most clearly, the party system, as seen in campaign platforms, is increasingly about social issues and less about economic issues.
 This has had the largest impact on the NDP and the conservative parties.
-In terms of actual positioning, Liberal voters have demonstrated a slight centre-left bias, but the party has historically traded ideological space with the right-wing, meaning that the party system in Canada has historically neglected some.
-As the Liberals have attracted increasingly educated voters, their electorate has demonstrated a significant shift to the left on social issues, leaving almost no gap between NDP and Liberal voters on social issues.
+In terms of actual positioning, Liberal voters have demonstrated a leftist bias on the economy, which is out of step with the centrist positioning of the party.
+As the Liberals have attracted increasingly educated voters, their electorate has also demonstrated a significant shift to the left on social issues, leaving almost no gap between NDP and Liberal voters on social issues.
+The party also appears to be catering to its increasingly educated and wealthier voters on the economy, while ignoring the large segment of its base that is leftist on the economy.

 The dynamics laid out here might help to explain some of the significant moments of the period between 2019 and 2021.
 On the one hand, the Liberal Party of Justin Trudeau excels at a kind of progressive performativity, lowering Canadian flags – indefinitely – in the wake of news about unmarked graves at Canadian residential schools, then jetting off for a surfing vacation on a day set aside for Truth and Reconciliation.
-Meanwhile, the leader of Canada’s Green Party invited the leader of the Bloc Qubecois to “educate himself” in the 2021 leader’s debate as a way of criticizing the party’s support of Quebec’s Bill 21.
+Meanwhile, the leader of Canada’s Green Party invited the leader of the Bloc Québecois to “educate himself” in the 2021 leader’s debate as a way of criticizing the party’s support of Quebec’s Bill 21.
 At the same time, on the right-side of the spectrum, the bulk of the Conservative Party fell over itself to support a national protest convoy of “truckers” many of whom were business owners, with the means to spend weeks on the road protesting policies and a quixotic understanding of Canadian constitutional principles.
-If the Brahmin Left / Merchant Right thesis does not necessarily explain policy outcomes, it might at least tell us a lot about political styles.
-And yet equally, in the middle of that noise, it’s’s worth pointing out that the supply and confidence agreement negotiated by the NDP, a party increasingly dominated by a poorer electorate was almost entirely about economic and redistributive issues.
+If the “Brahmin Left / Merchant Right” thesis does not necessarily explain policy outcomes, it might at least tell us much about political styles.
+And yet equally, in the middle of that noise, it is worth pointing out that the recent supply and confidence agreement negotiated by the NDP, a party increasingly dominated by a poorer pro-redistribution electorate, was almost entirely about economic and redistributive issues.

 REFERENCES